OctopusDeploy/blog/blog/2021-08/ecs-milestone2/index.md

 ### Linking to load balancers

 Most services deployed to ECS are exposed to network traffic, which means they receive traffic from a load balancer.
-Milestone two will update the step introduced in milestone one to allow an existing load balancer to be linked to a service:
+Milestone two updates the step introduced in milestone one to linked to a service to an existing load balancer:

 ![](loadbalancermockup.png)

 ## Benefits of the proposed approach

 We expect this new step to allow customers with established ECS clusters to orchestrate image deployments through Octopus while still retaining control over any existing infrastructure scripts.
-Octopus will expose image versions at release creation time, with all the associated functionality of channels and version rules, and then update the minimum settings required to deploy the new image or images to ECS, without attempting to own the task definition or service through an associated CloudFormation template.
+Octopus selects image versions at release creation time, with all the associated functionality of channels and version rules, and updates the minimum settings required to deploy the new image or images to ECS, without attempting to own the task definition or service through an associated CloudFormation template.

 This decouples deployment time concerns, such as deploying a new image, from infrastructure concerns, such as creating the initial task definition and service.